Family Medical Leave (FMLA) for EIU Employees

 When to Apply for FMLA

-Any medical or other covered absence of ten or more consecutive days requires a request for FMLA.
+Any medical or other covered absence of three or more consecutive days requires a request for FMLA.
 If your leave is for your own illness, you should complete and submit an FMLA Employee Ilness (Family Medical Leave) form 30-days before the leave begins if you anticipate ten or more consecutive days of eligible absence, or as soon as practicable if you did not anticipate the absence.
 If your leave is to care for a child, spouse, or parent, you should complete and submit an FMLA Family Member Illness (Family Medical Leave) form as soon as you become aware of the need for your leave.
 You may also apply for FMLA on an intermittent basis or to work a reduced schedule when medically necessary.
 Intermittent FMLA may be requested to care for a newborn or newly placed adopted or foster child only when previously approved.
 Appointments for all intermittent medical treatment should be scheduled for non-work hours when possible.
 When not possible, you must work with your supervisor to schedule the leave so as not to unduly disrupt University operations.
 You must provide medical certification from a health care provider before FMLA leave will be approved for any serious health condition.
 Submit your application to the Human Resources Benefits Office at 2031 Old Main and provide the medical certification as soon as possible thereafter.

 As an employee, it is your responsibility to submit your request for FMLA for any covered absence of ten days or more.
 Once the necessary documentation has been provided to the Benefits Office and the FMLA has been approved, you must report periodically to both Benefits and your supervisor on your status and intent to return to work.
 If there are any changes in your situation, you must notify the Benefits Office and your supervisor as soon as possible so they can correctly make entries for your time and make any needed adjustments to schedules.